 MapViolence is managed by the United Christian Forum (UCF) and partners to report and track incidents of targeted violence and hostility against Christians in India.

-Prior to the launch of MapViolence in May 2019, ADF India managed the Speak Out Against Hate violence mapping tool.
+Prior to the launch of MapViolence in May 2019, UCF managed the Speak Out Against Hate violence mapping tool.
 The predecessor version was operational since 2014 on the Ushahidi crowd mapping platform.
 It was hosted at SpeakOutAgainstHate.org which now redirects here.

+Incidents reported directly on MapViolence.in or the UCF helpline number 1-800-208-4545 are verified by a moderator.
 The moderator ascertains the veracity of the information and also verifies whether the incident is directly linked to the victim's Christian faith or identity.
-Towards this endeavor, as far as possible, the moderator is guided by a three-step verification process:

 When MapViolence was launched in May 2019, data was migrated to this new platform from the previous platform - Speak Out Against Hate.
 Subsequently, new incident categories were added including Social Boycott, Mob Violence and Blasphemy Laws.
 Data captured prior to the migration will therefore show no results under these newly added categories.